manuelbieh/react-book/basics/excursus-es2015+.md

 In order to use it, prepend the asynchronous function with the `await` keyword.
 However, to use `await` the `async` keyword needs to be applied in the function call in which`await` is used.
 It tells the JavaScript interpreter that we are using an asynchronous function and omitting it would throw an exception.

-Bringing it back to our previous example of the user that wants to send an email to his first friend, we can rewrite it using these asynchronous functions:
+Bringing it back to our previous example of the user that wants to send an email to their first friend, we can rewrite it using these asynchronous functions:

 ```javascript
 (async () => {